Irene Gut Opdyke: Play

 A play based on the book In My Hands, Irena's Vow, opened on Broadway on 29 March 2009 to mixed reviews.
 It was written by Dan Gordon and starred Tovah Feldshuh as Irena Gut.
 It had earlier premiered off-Broadway at the Baruch Performing Arts Center in New York City.
 After failing to find an audience, the play closed on 28 June 2009.

+Irena's Vow, a film adaptation of the play, premiered in 2023 with Sophie Nélisse in the lead role.